logdog/LearnDrake/pendulum/README.md

 The appearance of the pendulum is inside its constructor, which we can change to modify the appearance of the simulation.
 To be honest, this file still confuses me, but its static function is only called one time in `passive_simulation.cc`.

 ## passive_simulation.cc
 This is the actual simulation file.
 First, notice that there is an additional namespace present.
-This is standard practice on [the official Drake github page](https://github.com/RobotLocomotion/drake/tree/master/examples/pendulum), probably to avoid name collisions, but this did not cause any problems in my testing.
+This is standard practice on [the official Drake github page](https://github.com/RobotLocomotion/drake/tree/master/examples/pendulum), probably to avoid name collisions, but removing this additional namespace did not cause any problems in my testing.

 The `DEFINE_double` is part of the `gflags` package which allows us to easily parse command line arguments.
 This is good because we can change small simulation settings without the need to recompile (works great for tuning parameters).
 In the `main()` function call, we parse the command line flags, which is reflected by updating the `FLAGS_target_realtime_rate` variable in our code.
 For completeness, if we run
 ```